Empirical bias-reducing adjustments to estimating functions: Bias-reducing penalties to objective functions

-The performance of the RB$M$-estimator is compared here to the performance of the maximum likelihood estimator and the reduced-bias estimator of \citet{firth:1993} in a probit regression model with $\mu_i = \Phi(\beta_1 + \sum_{t = 2}^5 \beta_t x_{it})$ $(i = 1, \ldots, n)$, where $\Phi(\cdot)$ is the cumulative distribution function of a standard Normal distribution.
-The covariate values $x_{i2}, x_{i3}, x_{i4}, x_{i5}$ $(i = 1, \ldots, n)$ are generated independently and independent of each other from a standard normal distribution, Bernoulli distributions with probabilities $1/4$ and $3/4$, and an exponential distribution with rate $1$, respectively.
-Note that the necessary and sufficient condition of \citet[Theorem~1]{kosmidis+firth:2009} is not satisfied for this model, and hence, there is no bias-reducing penalized log-likelihood that corresponds to the adjusted score functions of \citet{firth:1993}.
-Nevertheless, the bias-reducing penalized log-likelihood~(\ref{pen_loglik_glm}) is well-defined.
+\begin{example} The performance of model selection procedures is assessed here using the probit regression model in Example~\ref{probit_bias}.
 There are $16$ possible nested probit regression models with an intercept $\beta_1$, depending on which of $\beta_2, \ldots, \beta_5$ are zero or non-zero.
-For $n \in \{75, 150, 300, 600\}$, we simulate $n$ covariate values, as detailed in the previous paragraph, and conditional on those we simulate $10\, 000$ samples of $n$ response values from a probit regression model with ${\bb \beta} = (-0.5, 0, 0, 0.5, 0.5)^\top$.
-For each sample, we estimate all $16$ possible models using maximum likelihood, the adjusted score functions approach in \citet{firth:1993}, and maximum bias-reducing penalized likelihood.
-Maximum likelihood estimates are computed using the \texttt{glm} function in R \citep{rproject}, and the \citet{firth:1993} adjusted scores estimates are computed using the \texttt{brglm\_fit} method from the \texttt{brglm2} R package \citep{brglm2}.
-The RB$M$-estimates resulting from the numerical maximization of \eqref{pen_loglik_glm} are computed using the \texttt{nlm} R function (see the scripts for probit regression supplied in the Supporting Materials).
+For $n \in \{75, 150, 300, 600\}$, we simulate $n$ covariate values, as detailed in Example~\ref{probit_bias}, and conditional on those we simulate $10\, 000$ samples of $n$ response values from Bernoulli distributions with probabilities prescribed by a probit regression model with ${\bb \beta} = (-0.5, 0, 0, 0.5, 0.5)^\top$.
+For each sample, we estimate all $16$ possible models using maximum likelihood, the adjusted score functions approach in \citet{firth:1993}, and by maximizing the bias-reducing penalized likelihoods with and without plug-in penalty, in~\eqref{pen_loglik_plugin} and~\eqref{pen_loglik_glm}, respectively, where we use $N = n$ for the plug-in penalty.

-There were $7$ samples for which separation occurred for at least one of the 16 models, and no separated samples were observed under the data generating model that involves only the intercept, $x_{i4}$ and $x_{i5}$.
-The detection of separated data sets was done prior to fitting each model using the linear programming algorithms in \citet{konis:2007}, as implemented in the \texttt{detect\_separation} method of the \texttt{brglm2} R package \citep{brglm2}.
-In those cases, maximum likelihood and maximum penalized likelihood result in estimates on the boundary of the parameter space.
-In contrast, as has also been observed in the 2007 PhD thesis by Ioannis Kosmidis \citep{kosmidis:2007}, the adjusted score approach of \citet{firth:1993} always resulted in finite estimates.